Recent Developments with RHAWA's Legal Defense Fund

 Burien Just Cause

 Burien passed BMC 5.63 in 2019, enacting Just Cause along with other regulations, drawing this legal challenge from RHAWA LDF.
 The case was initially dismissed in trial Court.
-RHAWA filed an appeal to the State Supreme Court.
+RHAWA filed an appeal to the Court of Appeals.

-The State Supreme Court ruled in August 2022 to uphold the trial courts ruling.
+The Court of Appeals ruled in August 2022 to uphold the trial courts ruling.

 Status: Law Upheld